Best Practices to Get Started With Vonage Video

 • ConnectionCreated: you can use ConnectionData to identify users' connections.
 For example, you can pass the user ID, name, or other data describing the client (Do not use personal information in token data)

-It is possible for most customers to purchase (or remove) add-ons with a single click. configured via the self-service tool.
+Most customers can purchase (or remove) add-ons with a single click. configured via the self-service tool.

 Security and Privacy